ylcheryl/ylcheryl/README.md

 # 🏞️ Hi there.
 Welcome!

 - I’m Cheryl
-- I like solving problems, particularly using technology to overcome business challenges
+- I like to explore.
+I like utilizing tools and technology to overcome challenges
 - I’m currently training my technical muscles in DevOps tools and Cloud provisioning
 - Get to know me by entering my humble neighbourhood here in Github city